0xad1onchain/EIP-2039-BulkMint/README.md

 #### Bulk Mint the required number of NFTs (Can be executed repeatedly)

 	Execute the below command to BulkMint the NFTs the smart contracts on the selected network.
 You can execute the command again as and when there is need of minting NFTs
+	Maximum NFTs that can be minted are 150 in one command.
+Run this command multiple times to mint several NFTs

 ```bash